-With fiscal second quarter earnings to be reported on June 19, 2012, we see no change in analyst estimates for Adobe Systems Inc. (ADBE) to date.
+With fiscal third quarter 2012 earnings to be reported on September 19, 2012, we see no change in analyst estimates for Adobe Systems Inc. (ADBE) to date.

-The GAAP EPS is expected to be 37 cents to 43 cents, including stock-based compensation of 18–16 cents, restructuring and other charges of 1 cent, intangibles amortization charges of 6 cents and income tax adjustments of 5 cents, excluding all of which, non GAAP EPS is expected to be 57–61 cents.
+GAAP EPS is expected to be 38 cents to 43 cents, including stock-based compensation of 16 cents, intangibles amortization charges of 6 cents and income tax adjustment of 4 cents.
+Excluding all of these, non-GAAP EPS is expected to be 56–61 cents.
+Currently, the Zacks Consensus Estimate for the upcoming quarter is pegged at 47 cents.

-(Detailed earnings results can be viewed in the blog titled: Adobe Fails to Match Up
+(Detailed earnings results can be viewed in the blog titled: Adobe Beats on Solid Revenue

 Agreement of Analysts

-None of the 11 estimates for the second quarter were revised in the last 30 days.
+None of the 9 estimates for the third quarter were revised in the last 30 days.
 Even for fiscal 2012, there was no revision in the last 30 days.

-Most of the analysts believe that with the release of CS6 and the Efficient Frontier acquisition, revenue and earnings per share will likely come in at the high end of the management guidance range ($1.09–$1.14 billion/$0.57–0.61).
+Most of the analysts believe that with the strong response to CS6 and Creative Cloud, earnings per share will likely come in line with the Street consensus estimate of 47 cents.
 However, they believe that negative foreign currency movement will act as a headwind.

 However, the analysts believe that the key to CS6 success will be the ability of Subscription pricing to attract brand new customers.
-They also do not expect strong operating margin expansion due to the company’s huge growth investments and continued hiring.
+Also, they do not expect strong operating margin expansion due to the company’s huge growth investments and continued hiring.

 Magnitude of Estimate Revisions

-In the last 30 days, there was no change in the Zacks Consensus Estimates for the fourth quarter and fiscal year 2012.
+In the last 30 days, there was no change in the Zacks Consensus Estimates for the third quarter and fiscal year 2012.

-Over the 90-day period, the Zacks Consensus Estimate remains unchanged at 48 cents for the second quarter but increased by a penny to $1.99 for fiscal 2012.
+Over the 90-day period, the Zacks Consensus Estimate decreased by 2 cents to 47 cents for the third quarter but remained unchanged for fiscal 2012.

-We believe Adobe will come out with decent second quarter results owing to increasing revenue visibility, the CS6 release, cost cutting efforts, improved execution and an expanding customer base.
+We believe Adobe will come out with decent third quarter results owing to increasing revenue visibility, solid CS6 adoption, cost cutting efforts, improved execution and an expanding customer base.
 We believe the company’s dominance in the Creative category and the integration of Creative products with digital marketing apps will provide a competitive edge.

-Adobe shares currently have a Zacks #3 Rank, implying a short-term Hold recommendation.Read the Full Research Report on MSFT
+Adobe shares currently have a Zacks #3 Rank, implying a short-term Hold recommendation.Read the Full Research Report on ADBE

 More From Zacks.com